About

 BIO

-Heywood has exhibited across UK and abroad, undertaken several international artist in residency programmes and commissions and was recently short-listed for The 7th John Ruskin Prize 2025, for her artwork Camera Obscura - Hertford Union Canal (2024).
+Heywood holds an MFA from the Edinburgh College of Art (1996).
+She has gone on to exhibit in the UK and abroad, undertaken several international artist residencies and commissions including most recently at PADA Studios, Lisbon, Portugal and Orford Ness, Suffolk, UK, and was recently short-listed for the 7th John Ruskin Prize 2025 for her work 'Camera Obscura – Hertford Union Canal' (2024).